Explainer: How China could offer ‘debt swaps’ to help developing nations tackle climate change

 “For responsible creditors, [China] will be indeed better to engage constructively in debt restructuring where needed.
 This will deliver better outcomes than a too-little-too-late strategy,” Dr Ulrich Volz tells Carbon Brief.

-Dr Christophe Nedopil Wang thinks that engaging in debt-for-nature swaps can be a “very easy gain” for China to showcase its commitment to conserving nature.
-“However big the debts are for each country, they are actually very small for China”, he adds.
+Dr Christoph Nedopil Wang thinks that engaging in debt-for-nature swaps can be a “relatively easy reputation gain” for China” to showcase its commitment to conserving nature.
+“However big the debts are for smaller economies, the amount of debt becomes relatively smaller for the much larger creditor countries including China, and thus much more manageable,” he added.

 But WRI’s Liu Shuang warns that, if the current discussion on debt swap only focuses on China, it could miss the “big picture”: “When we consider all the credits to developing countries from public, private creditors and multilateral banks, China is far from the largest.”
 She adds: